 - Create a Lambda function to fulfill the intent: Amazon recommends to create a Lambda function which will be called when the intent is triggered.
 Lex will send all details (intent detail and slots) and the Lambda function will perform the action and decide which response to be sent to the user.

 - Lex returns the information(intent detail and slots) back to the client application to do the necessary fulfillment.

-Slots are the parameters which are defined as part of the intent configuration.
+Slots are the parameters that are defined as part of the intent configuration.
 The value of a slot is extracted dynamically at runtime from the user’s query.
 Slots contain structured data that can easily be used to perform some logic or generate responses.

-Each slot has a type which dictates the type of value slot would contain.
+Each slot has a type that dictates the type of value slot would contain.
 Lex provides some inbuilt intents and slot types to extract the basic information i.e city names, dates, some measurement units, etc.